marth8880/UnitClassSystem/README.md

 It is being built in [Unreal Engine 4.16](https://www.unrealengine.com/) using Blueprint scripting.

 ## Features
-Completed features are **bolded**.

 ### Class selection screen
-- **Class list that is populated with an array of pre-specified unit classes**
+- Class list that is populated with an array of pre-specified unit classes
-- **Class list displays info for each class, such as class name, weapon loadout, etc.**
+- Class list displays info for each class, such as class name, weapon loadout, etc.
 - User can select a class to spawn as

 ### Class pawn template